CLSherrod/clsherrod.github.io/_posts/2011-08-18-does-money-make-you-happy.md

 I've seen it for myself.
 Having money didn't make me happier.
 I was already happy, a bit frustrated when my income sucked, but happy.

-I've meet many rich people that have "everything" except for happiness.
+I've met many rich people who have "everything" except happiness.

 Just because you make or even inherit money doesn't mean it comes with happiness.